 In my world, Kennedy announced his retirement, deliberately indicating that he felt an appointment before the midterm elections would help maintain the court’s balance.
 Trump worked from a short-list of conservative-friendly judges, but picked one that he thought would be somewhat Kennedy-like.

-Some of you may live in her world and some of you live in mind.
+Some of you may live in her world and some of you live in mine.
 As I try to look into both of these realms, it seems impossible that you can imagine one from where you sit in the other.

 What she is seeing, as she watches the hearings, is that Republicans have already made the decision to confirm and there is no information that will make them change their mind.
-Because of this, the guilt or innocence of Kavanaugh isn’t actually that relevant to her criticism of the procedings.
+Because of this, the guilt or innocence of Kavanaugh isn’t actually that relevant to her criticism of the proceedings.
 The fact that his involvement can be questioned is proof that the there is nothing that one could accuse him of that would give Republican’s pause.
 A variation, if you will, of Trump’s campaign pronouncement that he could “stand in the middle of Fifth Avenue and shoot somebody,” and his supporters would still back him.
 Clearly, in her mind, all motivation of the Republicans is purely political.

 Of course, back in my world, it couldn’t be more clear that the motivation of the Democrats is entirely political and unrelated to Kavanaugh’s fitness or character.
 Sitting on evidence for as long as possible and trying to force this confirmation and its attendant chaos to take place in the weeks right before an election seems far more important that finding the truth or, indeed, finding any justice for his accusers.
 For the denizens of my world, although again no proof will be forthcoming, there seems no other explanation than that the victims in this have been set up by some powerful people, wither willingly or unwittingly, to provide a political victory, no matter whom those in power have to hurt to get there.
 Will this destroy the accusers along with the accused?
 Sure, but sometimes you have a break a few eggs.

-Part of which world you live in is determined by who you think are the more venal politicians, the left or the right.
+Part of which world you live in is determined by whom you think are the more venal politicians, the left or the right.
 The small minority who are convinced that everyone is crooked and corrupt aside, I think most people have a good idea who are the good guys and who are the bad guys in this play.

 So as she watches the hearings, with mounting horror, the motives of Republicans become ever more clear just from watching them.
 Everything they do has clear political motivation.
 We know they put politics over principles when they blocked Obama’s nomination of Garland.
 This is just an extension of politics as usual for them.